A look at well-known serial killers in the US since 1971

 -1977-1978: Ted Bundy was convicted of three Florida slayings, including that of a 12-year-old girl.
 He confessed to more than 30 and was executed in 1989.

 -1977-1978: Angelo Buono Jr. was convicted of murdering nine young California women and sentenced to life in prison without parole.
 Kenneth A. Bianchi pleaded guilty to five of the murders, agreeing to testify against his cousin in return for being spared a possible death sentence.
-He was sentenced to five concurrent life terms.
+He was sentenced to five concurrent life terms in prison.

 -1976-1986: Joseph James DeAngelo, a former police officer in Auburn, California, is suspected of being the so-called Golden State Killer.
-He has been arrested on four murder charges but is suspected of 170 crimes, including a dozen murders and 45 rapes between 1976 and 1986.
+He has been booked on two murder charges but is suspected of 170 crimes, including a dozen murders and 45 rapes between 1976 and 1986.

 -1976-1977: David Berkowitz, aka “Son of Sam,” killed six people and wounded seven others in New York City.
 He is serving six consecutive 25-years-to-life sentences.